CHARACTERISTICS OF THE CLASS

 High school diploma required.
-3 years of experience in grounds maintenance and landscaping.
+One (1) year of experience in grounds maintenance and landscaping.
 Requires a valid State of Florida driver’s license.
 Applicants who possess a valid out of state driver’s license must obtain a State of Florida driver's license within 10 days of employment.

 Knowledge of basic grounds and facility maintenance procedures.

 Knowledge of occupational and safety rules and regulations.

 Ability to perform manual labor in all weather conditions.

 Ability to perform in hazardous conditions, public roadways, shoulders, medians, bridges and traffic.

 Knowledge of plants and plant care

 C. PHYSICAL AND MENTAL REQUIREMENTSAbility to work regularly scheduled hours.